KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 It also provides the specification for using HDR compatible display outputs while at the same time retaining compatibility with SDR display outputs.
 The intended usecases for this extension is any usecase where the light contribution values will go above 1.0, for instance by using KHR_lights_punctual, KHR_emissive_strength or KHR_environment_lights.

-The extension affects all of the assets, images and textures, included in a file that is using this extension.

 This extension has three integration points: